Skip to content

 What is SMS?

-SMS vs MMS: SMS text example in OpenPhone
+SMS vs MMS: SMS in openphone

 SMS stands for Short Message Service.
 That’s exactly what it is — it’s short.
 SMS messages are limited to 160 characters, all in plain text.
 When you get an appointment confirmation text from your dentist or an “I love you” text from your mom, you’re likely getting an SMS.